formix/infernal-engine/README.md

 Called when the inference is done.
 Prototype `function(err)`.
 Will receive a value in the error parameter if something wrong happened during inference.

+## InfernalEngine.getFacts()

+Returns a copy of the engine's runtime facts in a object.

+## InfernalEngine.setFacts(newFacts)

+Sets the internal facts to the given `newFacts` object.
+The `newFacts` object can be a subset of the current engine facts structure.
+Any value changed by this method call could add a rule to be executed in the agenda.

+### Paramters

+#### newFacts

+The fact object to be applied to the engine's runtime facts.